ASHMOLEAN STORY GALLERY

 The Ashmolean Museum was named after its founder Elias Ashmole (1617–1692) and opened in 1683.
 It is widely recognised as being the first modern museum.

 Elias Ashmole was a royalist, lawyer, antiquarian, scholar, and collector who gave his collections to the University of Oxford in 1677.
 A condition of his gift was that an institution dedicated to the advancement of knowledge should be built to house the collections.
-The original Ashmolean Museum was constructed near the Bodleian Library.
-It combined the functions of a repository for rare materials with a centre for research and learning, and was a model scientific institution for the time.
+The original Ashmolean Museum was constructed near the Bodleian Library and was a model scientific institution for the time.

 John Tradescant the younger was helped by Elias Ashmole to produce a catalogue of the collection in 1656.
 Tradescant gifted the collection to Ashmole, who later presented it to University of Oxford along with his own collection to form the Ashmolean Museum.
 Objects may have been displayed at the early Ashmolean in a similar arrangement to the Tradescant catalogue.